Bi-Level optimization for interpolation-based parameter estimation of differential equations: Method

-Furthermore, we assume that the equality constraints, $g \in \mathbb{R}^{m_e}$ are affine in $p$, and the inequality constraints, $h \in \mathbb{R}^{m_i}$, are convex in $p$ \citep{boyd2004convex}.
+Furthermore, we assume that, given $\phi$, the equality constraints, $g \in \mathbb{R}^{m_e}$ are affine in $p$, and the inequality constraints, $h \in \mathbb{R}^{m_i}$, are convex in $p$ \citep{boyd2004convex}.
 On the other hand, $g'$ and $h'$ can be any nonlinear equality and inequality constraints.
-Thus, given the value of $\phi$, the optimization problem becomes convex.
-We leverage these assumptions and solve a bi-level optimization problem where the inner problem is convex in $p$ given $\phi$, and the outer problem is non-convex in $\phi$.
+Under these assumptions, for a fixed value of $\phi$, the optimization problem becomes convex.
+We leverage these assumptions and solve a bi-level optimization problem in which the inner problem is convex in $p$ given $\phi$, while the outer problem is non-convex in $\phi$.
+A schematic overview of the workflow is provided in Figure \ref{fig:bilevel}.
+At each iteration of the outer optimization, the inner convex problem is first solved using the current value of $\phi$ provided by the solver (step 1 in Figure \ref{fig:bilevel}).
+Given the resulting optimal $p$ and the current iterate of $\phi$, a nonlinear optimization problem is then solved to get the next update of $\phi$ (step 2 in Figure \ref{fig:bilevel}).
+The two optimization problems are coupled via gradients computed through automatic differentiation (step 3 in Figure \ref{fig:bilevel}), and this process is repeated until convergence.